English Riviera Airshow Sailing Weekend

 Enjoy a real taste of traditional sailing exploring the coast of South Devon and the English Riviera Airshow.

 Join Pilgrim in her home port of Brixham for a sailing holiday on the South Devon coast.
-Offers guests a great introduction to sailing a traditional ship – and with her red sails, rich heritage and classic tiller.
+This voyage offers guests a great introduction to sailing a traditional ship and is combined with watching the English Riveria Airshow.

 Sail along the South Devon coastline, with quintessential seaside towns such as Torbay, Dartmouth and Salcombe all on the list of potential stops.
 This voyage requires no previous sailing experience and aims to have a good balance of sailing and exploration ashore.
 The crew will show you the ropes and encourage you to get stuck in and experience first hand traditional classic boat sailing.